liv-daliberti/grail-simulation/reports/prompt_stats/README.md

 - Original study participants: 1,650 (Study 1 — gun rights)
   1,679 (Study 2 — minimum wage MTurk), and 2,715 (Study 3 — minimum wage YouGov).
 - Cleaned dataset participants captured here: 88 (gun control) and 1010 (minimum wage).
+  2 participants appear in both issues, so the unique total is 1096.
   Study 4 (Shorts) is excluded because the released interaction logs do not contain recommendation slates.
 - Shortfall summary (Studies 1–3 only):